Appalachia Service Project (ASP)

 Making Homes Warmer, Safer, Drier, Transforming Lives

-According to the ASP website, “each year 15,000 volunteers repair 500 homes in 28 rural Appalachian communities.”
+According to the ASP website, “each year, more than 15,000 volunteers serve with ASP, providing critical repairs for more than 350 families.”
 Projects can include roofing, flooring, shoring up foundations, digging drainage ditches, making rooms or homes wheel-chair accessible, or other projects that help make homes warmer, safer, and drier.
 In addition to building and improving homes, ASP is also a relational ministry for both the families we serve as well as those serving.

 This ministry is about lifting the spirits of Appalachian families and reminding them that God’s love knows no boundaries.
 In the process of putting your faith in action, God acts in your heart.
 And when you change the lives of others, they have a way of changing you.

 All students who have completed the 9th grade or higher are invited to serve with families in Central Appalachia.
 Students who are not members of or otherwise affiliated with Good Samaritan church are also invited to participate in the ASP trip.
 Bring a friend.